smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Remote Control Vehicle Features/index.md

 !@

 #### Controlling a Module
 Below is an example of setting climate control data.
 It is likely that you will not need to set all the data as in the code example below.
-When connected to 6.0+ system, you must set the `moduleId` in @![iOS]`SDLSetInteriorVehicleData.moduleData`!@@![android, javaSE, javaEE]`SetInteriorVehicleData.setModuleData`!@.
+When connected to RPC 6.0+ systems, you must set the `moduleId` in @![iOS]`SDLSetInteriorVehicleData.moduleData`!@@![android, javaSE, javaEE]`SetInteriorVehicleData.setModuleData`!@.
 When connected to < 6.0 systems, there is only one module per module type, so you must only pass the type of the module you wish to control.

 When you received module information above in **Getting Remote Control Module Information** on RPC v6.0+ systems, you received information on the `location` and `serviceArea` of the module.
 The permission area of a module depends on that `serviceArea`.
 The `location` of a module is like the `seats` array: it maps to the `grid` to tell you the physical location of a particular module.
 The `serviceArea` maps to the grid to show how far that module's scope reaches.